 - Product: Companies researching the product form begin to produce small quantities of the product, primarily for testing or to build initial awareness (e.g., for display at trade shows).

 - Prices: Initial market price is discussed and if there are active test markets the company may be testing different price levels.

 - Distribution: For product sold through distributors, the ground work is being laid to build the distribution network.
-In some cases distributor education and training will start prior to product launch.
+In some cases, distributor education and training will start prior to product launch.

-Products that have moved to the late stage of development have done so because market research suggests there is strong potential for success.
-By this point a marketer has a real product (not just ideas) and is in the position to test it in the market.
+Products that have moved to the late stage of development have done so because marketing research suggests there is strong potential for success.
+By this point, a marketer has a real product (not just ideas) and is in the position to test it in the market.
 Consequently, this stage matches the Market Testing step for New Product Development.
 Firms electing to test their product in real “test markets” will do so using all their marketing tools.